 - drinking plenty of fluids

 - following your doctor’s instructions, including taking all of your antibiotics even after you start to feel better

 If you end up in the hospital, in addition to giving you medications to treat your infection and its symptoms, your doctor will likely give you supplemental fluids to help keep your body hydrated.

 In many cases, they’ll provide an antibiotic that can treat many types of bacterial infections.
 This is also known as a broad-spectrum antibiotic.
 You’ll take this until the sputum culture results can confirm the exact organism causing your pneumonia.

 If test results show a virus is causing your pneumonia, antibiotics will not treat your infection.
 An antiviral medication might help.

 If you show signs of low blood oxygen levels, your doctor may prescribe oxygen to increase the oxygen in your blood.

 Your doctor may also prescribe medications to treat symptoms like chest pain or cough.
-Your doctor may ask a respiratory therapist to work with you to help clear secretions and open your airways.
+They may ask a respiratory therapist to work with you to help clear secretions and open your airways.
 This can help improve your breathing.

-Pneumonia is a serious lung infection.
+Pneumonia can be a serious lung infection.
 If you don’t get a diagnosis and proper treatment, it can lead to serious complications and possibly even death.
 This type of infection is especially concerning for people with lung cancer because their lung function is already compromised.

 Here are five things you can do to help prevent pneumonia: